sumanjs/suman/README.md

 ### &#9658; Disclaimers:
 >
-> Suman supports Node versions >= 6.0.0, since it makes heavy use of the Proxy class and Symbols.
+> Suman supports Node versions >= 6.0.0, since it makes heavy use of the Proxy class and Symbol's.
 >
 > Windows support is on the roadmap, but will not be ready anytime soon.
 Currently, MacOS and *nix support only.
 >